twylie/virosearch/README.md

 The **ViroSearch** `varcallpe` command prepares paired-end short read data for running the mapping and variant calling pipeline.
 This command will create a processing directory, associate sequencing reads and reference genomes, configure all pipeline parameters, and provide an example command for executing the variant calling pipeline.
 As this command prepares a pipeline---i.e. multiple component steps and algorithms---there are many arguments available for this command.
 Before running this command, it is recommended that you become familiar with all of the available options and settings.

 > **Note**
 > This command prepares a processing directory but does not automatically execute the pipeline.
-See ==TK== tutorials for recommended best practices for EBV variant processing and examples of running a variant calling pipeline instance.
+See [Recommended Parameters for EBV Variant Calling](https://github.com/twylie/virosearch#recommended-parameters-for-ebv-variant-calling) and [Example Data Processing](https://github.com/twylie/virosearch#example-data-processing) tutorials for recommended best practices for EBV variant processing and examples of running a variant calling pipeline instance.

 View the current arguments for `virosearch varcallpe` command: